 What is the goal of JOLI?

-JOLI is an intensive Jewish Leadership program.
-It is the culmination of the Ramah in the Rockies experience, wherein participants learn both soft skills, such as leadership and communication, and hard skills, such as outdoor survival.
-In addition to backpacking and spending time on the chava (ranch), participants also have the opportunity during their third and fourth weeks to practice as future counselors (madrichim) and specialists (mumchim) at base camp, or give back to the camp community through service projects.
+In addition to backpacking throughout Colorado and spending time on the chava (ranch), participants have the opportunity to train as future counselors (madrichim) and specialists (anaf tzevet) at base camp or give back to the camp community through service projects.
 The combination of these elements creates a uniquely intensive experience that past participants have repeatedly described as “transformative.”
 The expertise acquired and the character built during the JOLI program transcends beyond the time spent in Colorado.
 Additionally, JOLI infuses Jewish texts, values, and traditions seamlessly into all aspects of the experience.

 What does the JOLI week-to-week schedule look like?

 JOLI kicks off with an intensive Wilderness First Aid (WFA) training, which will equip participants to take on leadership roles as they lead backcountry masa’ot for one another and for younger chalutzim (campers).
 They will bond as an edah, set expectations for the summer, and participate in chuggim (base camp activities).

 From mountain biking to rock climbing or summiting a 14-er (Colorado mountains with elevations over 14,000 feet), adventure masa challenges chalutzim to step into their stretch zone with the guidance of seasoned wilderness leaders.
 Masa’ot are tailored to meet the needs of campers while challenging them to step outside of their comfort zones.